CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 the backtrace of the error (you may need to click the triangle to expand the message).
 The line right below `wrapper @ webgl-debug.js` will point to the WebGL call that failed.

+When working in the early pipeline (before you have a lit render), it can be useful to render WITHOUT post-processing.
+To do this, you have to make sure that there is NO framebuffer bound while rendering to the screen (that is, bind null) so that the output will display to the screen instead of saving into a texture.
+Writing to gl_FragData[0] is the same as writing to gl_FragColor, so you'll see whatever you were storing into the first g-buffer.

 #### Changing the number of g-buffers